 Generally defined, drug trafficking is committed when you manufacture, sell, or transport illegal substances.
 Illegal substances are drugs listed on state and federal controlled substance schedules.
 The schedules are based and ranked on how addictive a drug is, whether it has an accepted medical use, and the potential for physical and/or psychological dependence on the drug.

 Drug trafficking is a state crime when it occurs within state lines.
-However, if the transaction crosses state or country lines, it becomes a federal offense.
-In many cases, a federal drug trafficking conviction can result in harsher punishments than that for a state-level offense, but regardless, being found guilty can have severe impacts on your life.
+However, it becomes a federal offense if the transaction crosses state or country lines.
+In many cases, a federal drug trafficking conviction can result in harsher punishments than that for a state-level offense.
+Regardless, being found guilty can severely impact your life.

 How Is Drug Trafficking Proven?